HWTeng-Teaching/202402-Financial-Econometrics/HW_ch15.20/HW_ch15.20.a,b,c.md

 ### This homework is written by 張永濬 (312707048)

-## **CH15.20** ##
+## **Q15.20** ##

-## This exercise uses data from the STAR experiment introduced to illustrate fixed and random effects for grouped data.
-In the STAR experiment, children were randomly assigned within schools into three types of classes: small classes with 13–17 students, regular-sized classes with 22–25 students, and regular-sized classes with a full-time teacher aide to assist the teacher.
+This exercise uses data from the STAR experiment introduced to illustrate fixed and random effects for grouped data.
+In the STAR experiment, children were randomly assigned within schools into three types of classes: small classes with $13–17$ students, regular-sized classes with $22–25$ students, and regular-sized classes with a full-time teacher aide to assist the teacher.
 Student scores on achievement tests were recorded as well as some information about the students, teachers, and schools.
-Data for the kindergarten classes are contained in the data file star.

 ## ch15.20(a)
-Estimate a regression equation (with no fixed or random effects) where READSCORE is related to SMALL, AIDE, TCHEXPER, BOY, WHITE_ASIAN, and FREELUNCH.
+Estimate a regression equation (with no fixed or random effects) where $READSCORE$ is related to `SMALL`, `AIDE`, `TCHEXPER`, `BOY`, `WHITE_ASIAN`, and `FREELUNCH`.
 Discuss the results.
-Do students perform better in reading when they are in small classes?
-Does a teacher’s aide improve scores?
-Do the students of more experienced teachers score higher on reading tests?
-Does the student’s sex or race make a difference?

 ## **Ans.**
 1. We estimate that the average reading score will be 5.8 points higher if the students are in a small class instead of a regular sized class.
 The coefficient is significantly different from zero using a 1% level of significance.